quarkslab/diffing_obfuscation_dataset/README.md

 ```bash
 dataset/zlib/obfuscated/tigress/CFF/50/
 ```
 contains the list of the zlib project, obfuscated with the Tigress obfuscator, using the Control-Flow Graph Flattening pass (CFF) for which 50% of the zlib functions are obfuscated.
 Such a folder contains the original .c files and the corresponding .exe binaries.
-Binaries are stripped but symbols (function names) can be found in the corresponding .json files, that maps function addresses to their name.
+Binaries are stripped but symbols (function names) can be found in the corresponding .json files.
 Each folder also contains exported binaries files: .BinExport and .Quokka.

 Currently, the dataset provides: